chenh1gis/MADE/README.md

     Note: Please make sure that the input file "H3N2_HA1_sequence.fa" is accessible under current directory.

-* Predicted vaccine efficacy of candidate vaccine virus isolate, using the option:
+* Calculate adaptive distances and predicted vaccine efficacy of candidate vaccine virus isolate, using the option:

     Unix command: